PAKIWASI/walkman/README.md

 | 4 | **27.1 ms** | 29.3 ms | **30.1 ms** | 29.3 ms |
 | 8 | **21.7 ms** | 29.0 ms | **22.9 ms** | 27.7 ms |

-walkman is faster at every worker count in both modes, with the biggest margins at 1 worker (~1.3x) and 8 workers (~1.3-1.4x); the 4-worker gap is the narrowest and — per the `perf` runs below — the least statistically clean.
+walkman is faster at every worker count in both modes, with the biggest margins at 1 worker (~1.3x) and 8 workers (~1.3-1.4x); the 4-worker gap is the narrowest and per the `perf` runs below, it's the least statistically clean.

 **Scaling (speedup relative to each tool's own 1-worker time, no symlinks):**